kousheshy/Billing-Second-Generation/docs/DATABASE_SCHEMA.md

 This will:
 1. Create the database if it doesn't exist
-2. Create all 18 required tables
+2. Create all 20 required tables
-3. Insert default data (currencies, admin user, settings)
+3. Insert default data (currencies, admin user, settings, Iranian banks)
 4. Display confirmation and next steps

 ### Prerequisites